 I would like to continue exploring my vision on crafts through the projects I make.
 My ambition is to be able to show my work more in different kinds of contexts.
 Next to my ambition to create more work of my own I am also developing collaborations with friends which I would love to realise soon.

 The Playful Spoon by Laia Ribas Valls because it triggers you while your mind recognises something known in the abstract shape.
 The Bowls by Nick Weddell, what is there not to love about these bowls?
-The Totora Plates by Eva Burton because of the simplicity and yet playfulness of the pieces.
+The Clown Bowls by Nick Weddell because of the bright colours and playfulness of the pieces.